Responsible Corporate Governance Our strategy & economic success

 1) Further cross-stakeholder sustainability dialogue to update the EVVA strategy.
 The current key topics were developed in the Stakeholder Dialogue 2020.

-2) Employee surveys relating to EVVA sustainability take place every 4 years, the last in 2020, the next in 2024
+2) Employee surveys relating to EVVA sustainability take place approximately every 4 years, the last in 2020, the next in 2025

 3) Partner survey also relating to EVVA sustainability.
-The existing partner surveys are to be expanded to include sustainability topics for the first time
+The existing partner surveys will be expanded to include sustainability topics

 Positive effects: EVVA maintains an intensive exchange with stakeholders.
 The various perspectives on the economic, environmental and social impact of and on EVVA help us to implement and adapt a successful Corporate Strategy.